 Raidramon winced at how Davis was acting, but he also knew Yolei was in trouble.
 Without a word, he shot off after the sirens.

 Yolei's eyes scanned the street and picked out the flower shop, and the woman frozen in front of it.
 Sora's misery of a mother.
-If she took her, Sora would show up, and so would the rest… and that's when they'll all get what they deserve.
+If she took her, Sora would show up, and so would the rest… and that's when they would all get what they deserved.
 Jachomon's eager mouth lifted into a menacing grin, and its burning fists clenched.

 With blaring sirens and screeching tires, half a dozen police cars appeared in front of the store, and twenty officers in riot gear formed a line.
 "Stand down!" one with a megaphone yelled at Jachomon.
 "This is your only warning!"

-Jachomon's facial expression twisted into amusement.
-Those little men weren't going to keep Yolei from her prize.
-It answered by vomiting a wall of fireballs through the street, shattering and melting windows, making the concrete almost glow with heat and sending the police running in terror.
-They opened fire from behind their vehicle blockade, but as soon as the bullets hit Jachomon's body, they slopped into little piles of lead on the street.
+Jachomon's facial expression twisted into amusement; those little men wouldn't keep Yolei from her prize.
+It vomited a wall of fireballs through the street, shattering and melting windows, making the concrete almost glow and sending the police running in terror.
+They opened fire from behind their blockade, but as soon as the bullets hit Jachomon's body, they slopped into little piles of lead on the street.
 Jachomon ignored them and turned to the flower shop, leering at the broken windows it knew Toshiko cowered behind.
 It grabbed the sides of the building, whose wooden furnishings went up in flames, and sucked in air for another blast.